ibm-cloud-docs/event-notifications/en-cli.md

 * The attributes to be set for subscription
    * Flag: `[-attributes ATTRIBUTES]`

-Syntax in case of webhook subscription to be created
+Attributes flag syntax in case of webhook subscription to be created

 ```json
 {